 The Strap & Buckle

-A new, high-quality black alligator strap has been fitted, along with a plain gold-plated buckle.
+A new, high quality black alligator strap has been fitted, along with a gold-plated Jaeger-LeCoultre buckle.
 We feel the strap suits the watch very well, however, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of 17mm straps if you wish here.

 Box and Papers